jules2689/trudeau/docs/2020-04-19/q_a.md

 Prime Minister Trudeau's we're in a situation right now where our public health authorities, our experts and common sense tells us we need to continue to limit our movements, we need to continue to work from home.
 We need to continue to do everything we can to ensure that people are kept safe from further spread of this pandemic.
-That's why it would be irresponsible for the house of commons to resume tomorrow, as scheduled, on april 20 with 338 M.P.s, their staff, support staff in the house of commons, security, people coming in from across the country at this particular point.
+That's why it would be irresponsible for the house of commons to resume tomorrow, as scheduled, on April 20 with 338 M.P.s, their staff, support staff in the house of commons, security, people coming in from across the country at this particular point.
 We have proposed, and it has been accepted by -- largely accepted by the other opposition parties that we should have accountability measures.
 We should have parliament that functions, but we have to do it responsibly.
 That's why coming back every week for questions and for work on passing new legislation is something that I think is reasonable and is acceptable to most parties.